martin-stone/hsv-alpha-color-picker-android/README.md

 here.
 The "No color" choice is saved by removing the saved preference, so use *SharedPreference.contains("myOptionalColor")* to test for that.

+To omit the alpha slider or the hex text field, set the optional *colorpicker_showAlpha* or *colorpicker_showHex* attributes on the color preference.

 ## ColorPickerView Usage

 For many people, the *ColorPreference* will be all that's needed, but if you wish to use the